Payment hides the price

 Yes—everything runs locally in your browser.

 Auto loans finance a vehicle purchase by spreading the cost over time.
-Your monthly payment is driven by five levers: price, down payment, trade-in, APR, and term length.
+Your monthly payment is driven by: price, down payment, trade-in value, trade payoff, APR, and term length.
 Taxes and fees affect the amount you actually finance.
 This section explains each piece and how to optimize your costs.

 The interest rate is the cost of borrowing money.
 APR (Annual Percentage Rate) folds in the rate plus certain lender costs.
 Two loans with the same nominal rate can have different APRs if one includes extra charges.
 Our calculator uses APR with monthly compounding to match how most auto loans are quoted.

 You don’t pay interest on the sticker price alone.
-You typically finance: price + tax + fees − down − trade-in.
+You typically finance: price + tax + fees − down − trade-in + amount owed on trade-in.
 Whether sales tax applies before or after trade-in depends on your locale—use the toggle to match your rules.

 payment = financed × [ r / (1 − (1 + r)−n) ].